tyh835/PyJam/README.md

 `jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting.
 Configures the bucket if it already exists.

 `jam sync <path-name> <bucket-name>` - Sync file directory recursively to S3 bucket.
-Removes previous files.
+Removes stale files and checks for unnecessary uploads.

 ## Options